 Alicia is the Director of Programmes at the Earth Charter International (ECI) Secretariat in Costa Rica.
 She is a biologist from the University of Costa Rica, with a MSc in Resource Development from Michigan State University in the US.
 Since 1998 has been working in the field of conservation and sustainable development.
 She worked in the IUCN Mesoamerica’s Regional Office and the National University of Costa Rica, and has been involved as a visiting professor at the University for Peace.
 In 2006, she joined the ECI, where she oversees the promotion of the Earth Charter as widely as possible, especially in Latin America, Africa & Middle East and Asia Pacific.
 In addition, she is involved with the Secretariat’s projects on education for sustainable development, facilitaing courses and workshops.

-Christine, the Earth Charter Youth Coordinator, was born in the United States.
-With parents from Costa Rica and Nicaragua, she is also a Costa Rican citizen.
-Christine holds a B.S. in International Relations and Italian from Florida State University and has recently completed her Master’s in Environmental Management and Sustainable Development from St. Edward’s University in Austin, TX and L’Université catholique de l’Ouest in Angers, France.
-Christine has previously done work with climate change projects related to gender issues for the Global Gender Office of the IUCN.
-She has worked for the Rachel Carson Council as a Communications Consultant and has worked extensively with communication and sustainability projects in Austin at her university and in Italy with Worldrise, an organization dedicated to educating communities about marine conservation.
+Christine is the Youth Coordinator for the Earth Charter International from the United States and Costa Rica.
+She holds a B.S. in International Relations and Italian from Florida State University and a MSc in Environmental Management and Sustainable Development from St. Edward’s University in Austin, TX and L’Université catholique de l’Ouest in Angers, France.
+Christine coordinates the global Earth Charter Youth Network through online courses, workshops, activities, and engagement with the Earth Charter Young Leaders around the world.
+She has previously worked for the Rachel Carson Council as a Communications Consultant.
+Christine has also worked extensively with communication and sustainability projects in Austin, Texas and in Italy with Worldrise, an organization dedicated to educating communities about marine conservation.
 Christine is passionate about using visual media to raise awareness on environmental issues.